 •Tell us if someone has a weapon!
 We want to keep our officers and citizens safe!
 A beer bottle or brick can be a weapon if someone is using it to threaten another.

 What should I teach my children about 911?

 Teach your children their address and phone number!

-Tell us if you want to see or speak with the officer who responds to your call.
+Can I see or speak with the officer who responds to my call?

-- If contact is requested, the officer will make sure they contacts the caller prior to clearing the complaint.
+•If contact is requested, the officer will make sure they contact the caller prior to clearing the complaint.

 Can old, uninitialized (non-service) cell phones dial 911?